griffincs/help/pages/printing/printing_drivers.md

 To install the printer drivers for the Petra printers, you'll need the following:
 1. Your printer code (a 4-digit number from the Business Manager).
 2. A computer connected to the Faculty wifi network.
-3. The printer driver software should be in your Downloads folder.
-If it is not there, download it from [this link](https://downloads.canon.com/bicg2022/drivers/UFRII_V10.19.12_Mac.zip).
+3. Download the printer driver software from [this link](https://downloads.canon.com/bicg2022/drivers/UFRII_V10.19.12_Mac.zip).
 Once it's downloaded, double-click the file to unzip it.

 ## Installing the Driver
 1. Open the driver installation file.
 Then double-click the file named "UFRII_LT_LIPS_LX_Installer.pkg".